Networking: A systematic approach

 Being at Oxford provides you with an amazing opportunity to meet a wide range of extraordinary people who could help you and who you could help.
 This session will enable you to develop this important skill, which will: help you make contacts; discover opportunities; open doors; and speak to the right people.
 It will also enable you to devise a strategic approach to networking which can have lifetime benefits for you.

-You will have learnt some new techniques to help you network more effectively;
+- Have learnt some new techniques to help you network more effectively.

-You will have started to develop a strategy for networking
+- Have started to develop a strategy for networking.

 NUMBER OF PLACES

 Dr David Jones

 DATE/TIME AND BOOKING INFORMATION

 Information about the next scheduled course, and how to apply for a place, are in our course programme.

 B3, D1, D2